Selling a Business: Seller Mistakes

 Many business owners start spending or planning how to use the $2.75M that the purchase contract contains in one of its first paragraphs as soon as the document is signed.
 But those owners will see a lot less than that, particularly if their planning has not included a tax professional to help them keep as much as possible.

-In case you’ve been living in a cave with no WIFI, governments worldwide are broke and looking for more people to take more money from (or to take more money from the people they have).
+In case you’ve been living in a cave with no WIFI, governments worldwide are broke and looking for more people to take more money from.
 The villains – and, thus, the targeted – are, naturally, “the rich”.
 But a business owner who’s been taking a modest annual salary of, say, $200,000 and who sells their business for $3 million is “rich” only for the year the business is sold – and is clobbered by the tax man.
-A tax professional will be worth FAR more than the advice will cost.
+Advice from a tax professional will be worth FAR more than the advice will cost.

 Failure to Plan for Life Post-Closing